 One must consider themselves on the above-average side of programming.
-You will write a decent amount of code scripts – after all, Infrastructure as Code is the first principle of DevOps!
+You will write a decent amount of code scripts – after all, Infrastructure as Code is the first principle!

 One must also be able to troubleshoot applications with network issues for being a DevOps engineer.
 The knowledge of the Linux operating system is crucial.
 Finding your way around the Linux operating system might be a bit of a struggle, but it is worth the time.